-The Department also offers courses in the following languages: German, Italian, Spanish, French, Chinese, Latin, and Syriac
+The Department offers courses in the following languages: Chinese, French, German, Italian, Latin, Spanish, and Syriac

 Teaching Diploma

 The purpose of the Teaching Diploma program is to prepare school teachers.

 The program is designed to cater to both the freshly-out-of- school, inexperienced graduate and the teacher who has already had some experience but who lacks scientific preparation.